 Any conditions, which appear unsafe, should be directly reported to any Public Safety staff person as soon as possible.
 An automatic piped water-based fire suppression system / Sprinkler System in all buildings are supplemented by numerous portable fire extinguishers.
 Public Safety Officers patrol the building and grounds several times a tour, 24 hours a day, 7 days a week, and 365 days a year.
 Tours are logged in a computer-generated log by a Public Safety Dispatcher in the Public Safety Communications & Surveillance Center.
 All Campus Peace Officers carry mobile radios programmed through a repeater to enhance effectiveness, and can communicate directly with each other and the Communications & Surveillance Center, as well as NYPD 46th and 52nd Precincts.
-Campus Security Assistants carry mobile radios programmed through a repeater to enhance effectiveness, and can communicate directly with each other and the Communications & Surveillance Center.
+Campus Security Assistants carry mobile radios programmed through a repeater to enhance effectiveness, and can communications & Surveillance Center directly with each other and the Communicate directly with each other and the Communications & Surveillance directly with each other and the Communications & Surveillance directly with each other and the Communications & Surveillance directly with each other and the Communications & Surveillance directly with each other and the Communications & Surveillance directly with each other and the Communications & Surveillance Center.
 The aforementioned devices are checked during mobile perimeter & vertical interior patrols every tour.
 Additionally, a special mobile radio is kept in the Public Safety Communications & Surveillance Center that can communicate with any of the other CUNY campuses, as well as the central office.
 Deficiencies are reported to Public Safety for immediate repair/service.